BACP Registered Member

 Areas of counselling I deal with

 £50.00 per session

 Free initial online session

 It is important to feel that you are working with the right therapist for you and I offer an initial 30-minute conversation via Zoom or telephone (for which there is no charge).

-If you then decide to move forward, the fee for counselling sessions is £40 for individuals and £55 for couples.
+If you then decide to move forward, the fee per session is £50 for individuals and £60 for couples.

-Sessions last for 50 minutes for individuals and 60 minutes for couples and are generally on a weekly basis.
+Sessions last for 50 minutes for individuals and 60 minutes for couples and are generally weekly.